teodorplop/College-Gaming-News-Website/README.md

-# FirstWebProject
+# Gaming News Website

-My first web project, using HTML, CSS, Javascript.
-A website for gaming news.

-College project
+This is my first web project.
+It was a college project that I learned web programming from.

+### Technologies

+HTML, CSS, Javascript